yhanyi/PaperHans/README.md

 ```

 6. Go to http://localhost:3000 on your preferred browser.
-7. Alternatively, go to Vercel link that PaperHans is deployed on.
-(TO BE UPDATED)

 **2. Project Poster and Video Links** (Updated as of 2 June 2024)